-What is Pest – Any insect which destructs/ attack food, crop or livestock is considered a pest?
-If not controlled then it may result in infestation to the Food / Corp during processing, transportation, and storage.
-In modern food processing industries infestation considered to be one of the biggest profit eaters.
-In recent years there many examples where the infestation has resulted to recall, significant sales loss, and in the end damaging the brand image.
-A very recent example ( in 2018 ) of a recall due to infestation reported in Canada where world-famous brand IKEA recalled Ikea brand Marshmallow candy “GODIS PÅSKKYCKLING” because of possible contamination from a mice infestation at the manufacturing plant.
+What is Pest – Any insect which destroys/attacks food, crop or livestock is considered a pest?
+If not controlled, then it may result in infestation of the Food / Corp during processing, transportation, and storage.
+In modern food processing industries, infestation is considered one of the biggest profit drains.
+In recent years, there have been many examples where infestations have resulted in recalls, significant sales losses, and ultimately damaged the brand image.
+A very recent example ( in 2018 ) of a recall due to infestation was reported in Canada, where the world-famous brand IKEA recalled its IKEA brand Marshmallow candy “GODIS PÅSKKYCKLING” because of possible contamination from a mouse infestation at the manufacturing plant.

-Another example of a recall due to infestation reported by Aytac Foods, where organization recalled its Aycan Risotto Rice and Aycan Brown Rice due to possible insect (weevil) infestation which made these products unsafe to eat.
+Another example of a recall due to infestation was reported by Aytac Foods, where the organisation recalled its Aycan Risotto Rice and Aycan Brown Rice due to a possible insect infestation (weevil), which made these products unsafe to eat.

-Other than above there are many cases where food businesses had a huge dent on its brand image due to infestation and that’s why Pest Control is now one of the most prerequisite programs for any type of food processing and storage of food items.
+Other than the above, there are many cases where food businesses had a significant dent on their brand image due to infestation, and that’s why Pest Control is now one of the most prerequisite programs for any food processing and storage of food items.

-Before pest control, we all need to understand a few facts about the pest and its behavior.
-Common pests associated with food processing industries are flies, ants rodent, cockroaches, birds, spiders, mosquitoes, geckos and stored insect pests.
+Before pest control, we all need to understand a few facts about the pest and its behaviour.
+Common pests associated with food processing industries are flies, ants, rodents, cockroaches, birds, spiders, mosquitoes, geckos and stored insect pests.

 Some interesting facts about these pests are: